-- Track only the essential metrics: Just tracking metrics is useless; however, tracking and using the “right” metrics is a secret to success.
+- Just tracking metrics is useless; however, tracking and using the “right” metrics is a secret to success.
 How many of us have metrics and spreadsheets being tracked that we do not use or do not understand?
 I venture to guess ALL of us.
 Why?
 It is someone’s job to track the metrics.

-- Understand trends: Even the “right” metrics are useless if you don’t understand how you are performing over time.
+- Even the “right” metrics are useless if you don’t understand how you are performing over time.
 A single point in time could be a huge success, a horrible failure or average performance yet you’d have no idea which without a plan and trend data.
 I’ve recently become aware of the term “bowling chart” which is the lean terminology for tracking performance on policy deployment objectives.
 To me, it is a trend of key metrics.

 - When I think back to the clients where we’ve achieved significant business performance improvement, metrics have always been an essential piece of the puzzle.
 What is the plan?
 How did we perform?
 (And let’s NOT wait too long to know!)
 How do we know whether especially good or bad performance was an outlier?
 Where should we focus resources?
 Which action plans should we follow?
 Impossible to know until you track performance trends.

-- Focus on corrective action: Let’s say you have the “right” metrics and have trending information; unfortunately, they can still be useless if you don’t DO anything with the information.
+- Let’s say you have the “right” metrics and have trending information; unfortunately, they can still be useless if you don’t DO anything with the information.
 It might seem obvious that corrective action must follow; however, I find it is rarely done.

 - For example, one of my clients had to reduce past due and was able to trace the bottleneck to one of their operations.
 The next step would be to devise a corrective action to resolve the bottleneck and bring past due down towards 0 to rapidly to resolve customer concerns.
 So, why didn’t that happen quickly?
 Corrective action requires the hard work of blocking and tackling and often is unpopular to boot.
 In my experience, figuring out the appropriate corrective action isn’t rocket science; however, implementation can seem like rocket science.
 It requires confronting reality, addressing issues upfront, and excellence in execution – a rarity in my view.

-My clients who take metrics to heart and ensure they are integrated into the culture succeed.
+- My clients who take metrics to heart and ensure they are integrated into the culture succeed.
 My client who don’t flounder!
 Which will you be?